MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMAppVVirtualEnvironment.md

 ```

 ## DESCRIPTION
-The **Remove-CMAppVVirtualEnvironment** cmdlet removes one or more Microsoft Application Virtualization (App-V) virtual environment objects from Microsoft System Center Configuration Manager.
+The **Remove-CMAppVVirtualEnvironment** cmdlet removes one or more Microsoft Application Virtualization (App-V) virtual environment objects from Configuration Manager.
 You can specify App-V virtual environments by name or ID, or you can provide an App-V virtual environment object.

 > [!NOTE]